 If you are reading this article looking for proof-positive evidence that Chagall believed in Yeshua as Messiah and Savior, perhaps you should skip this page.
 The question—did he, or didn’t he—when asked whether Chagall had a personal belief in Yeshua, has been the source of both scholarly as well as amateur interpretation.
 The question invites research as well as heartache.
 This author does not intend to provide an all-inclusive answer that will bring closure to the argument forever, because it’s actually not possible.
 Interpreting art is both subjective and objective, and in the case of Jewish art, four sincere researchers will provide at least five answers.

-The roots of music can be traced to creation when the “morning stars sang” the most touching comment came from a Holocaust survivor following a 2013 (Job 38:7).
+Music in Israeli Culture and the “Kamti” Approach The roots of music can be traced to creation when the “morning stars sang” the most touching comment came from a Holocaust survivor following a 2013 (Job 38:7).
 Since then, music has become an integral part of every people and culture.
-One of the wonders of the Tenach is how it was preserved by word of mouth […]
+One of the wonders of the Tenach is […]

 Each year, two deserving students who are enrolled in an approved Messianic that point, Temple decided that he would attend that school to become a Church.
 Jewish Studies (MJS) program, are awarded the Paul Liberman Messianic Jewish Studies Scholarship.
 This is a profile of Matthew Temple, one of this year’s winners.
 Originally from Baltimore Maryland, Temple was raised in West Palm Beach Florida by his mother in a non-religious home.
 He reported that his teenage years were spent as a hard-rock musician, playing in clubs and bars by the age of 16.
 He dropped out of high school and by the time he was 17, he was kicked out of his home.